 Which License Plates?

 Every state (and D.C.) can have multiple license plates.
-Further, each license plate has two important attributes: 1) what years the license plate was in use; and 2) how common was the license plate during that time.
-In our early versions of the game, neither of these two has much of a factor since we only have a single plate for each state.
+Further, each license plate has two important attributes: 1) what years the license plate was in use; and 2) how common the license plate was during that time.
+In our early versions of the game, neither of these is much of a factor since we only have a single plate for each state.
 However, we are working on extending the set of license plates in the game and will be working this into some interesting new route concepts.

-Looking at your current location is what happens most of the time, but not all of the time.
+Most of the time we look at your avatar's current location, but not all of the time.
 Ever see a car with an out of state license plate from far away?
-We simulate this in the game by occasionally picking a state from all the other states.
-In the real world you are more likely to see plates form places like New York, California, Florida, Michigan, etc. because those places simply have more people and are more likely to be visiting your state.
+We simulate this in the game by occasionally picking a state from the other states.
+In the real world you are more likely to see plates from places like New York, California, Florida, Michigan, etc. because those places simply have more people which increases the likelihood that a visitor is from there.
 It is much less likely to see a plate from North Dakota given how few people live there.
 Therefore, when the game does decide to pick from other states, it does so based upon the relative populations of the states.